dwightjack/yuzu/docs/packages/application/README.md

 <script src="https://unpkg.com/yuzu-application"></script>
 ```

-Yuzu application will be available in the global scope under `YZ.Application`.
+Yuzu Application will be available in the global scope under `YZ.Application`.

 ### ES2017 Syntax

 To provide maximum compatibility with every development environment, packages are transpiled to ES5.
-When used with a bundler like Webpack or rollup the module resolution system will automatically pick either the Commonjs or ESM version based on your configuration.
+When used with a bundler like [Webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org) the module resolution system will automatically pick either the Commonjs or ESM version based on your configuration.

 If you want to import the ES2017 version of a package you can do so by setting an alias on the bundler's configuration file: